-DA211 Dental Assisting Certification Review
+DA211 Dental Assisting Certification Review 6 quarter credits 64 clock hours

 Prerequisites: BUS210 Delivery Method: Blended

 This course will cover review of all previous courses in both clinical and administrative dental curriculum.
 It will prepare the student for multiple choice examination and successful completion of the RDA (registered dental assistant) exam through the AMT (American Medical Technologists).
 Students can expect 30 hours of outside preparation time for this course.